-Plant & Refinery Explosion Attorneys
+Plant Explosion Attorneys with Billions Won

 Though it might not seem as though these explosions occur often, plant workers are at risk of these every day, and when they do happen, the effects are devastating.
 The force of the blast often kills those standing close to it and severely injures the workers who are further away from it.
 Survivors of these explosions experience third-degree burns, broken bones, and being crushed under airborne objects and debris.